ndrewwm/blog/content/post/20200625-let-the-experts-do-their-jobs.markdown

 <img src="/post/20200625-let-the-experts-do-their-jobs_files/figure-html/unnamed-chunk-5-1.png" width="672" />

 Well, here we are today, and yikes!
 My predictions for June aren't looking so good.
 The number of cases have really started to climb!
 So, what's going on here?
 Conditions appear to have changed, but our model seemed really confident that we'd still be under 4,000 cases at this point.
 In red, I've shaded the difference between the actual case count and what our model would predict.
-The distances between observed data and predictions is called *error*, and now we're able to talk about one of the fundamental limitations in the model we've been using: it can't be used to predict non-linear change.
+The distances between observed data and predictions is called *error*.
+Now we're able to talk about one of the fundamental limitations in the model we've been using: it can't be used to predict non-linear change.

 <img src="/post/20200625-let-the-experts-do-their-jobs_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 Here's what linear models built using two different parts of the series look like.
 First, in red, is what the model would look like if I used all the data I had from 4/15/20 until today.
-Next, in orange, is what the model looks like, using data from 6/10/20 to 6/26/20.
+Next, in orange, is what the model looks like using data from 6/10/20 to 6/26/20.
 The differences are huge!
 It's clear how the full model (red) starts to severely mismatch what's happening; we go from a slope of 37 to ~111 cases per day!
 While you can barely see it, the shading around each line is meant to reflect the model's uncertainty.
 But it's clear that the error estimated by the model doesn't match the dynamics of the data!
 When I predict a new day using linear models like these, I'm bound to use my estimated slope to make that calculation.
 Similarly, the confidence or uncertainty I have in my prediction is also based on the assumption that errors will be concentrated around the line I'm estimating (with more/less confidence depending on how much data I've built the model with).

 <img src="/post/20200625-let-the-experts-do-their-jobs_files/figure-html/unnamed-chunk-7-1.png" width="672" />